 Her postdoctoral research fellowship started at the Percy FitzPatrick Institute at the beginning of 2016.
 Currently, she is investigating the influence of sunbird pollinators and land use change on flower colour polymorphisms in the Erica genus.
 She is hosted by Prof Claire Spottiswoode and Dr Colleen Seymour (SANBI).

-Heystek, A. & Pauw, A. 2014.
+Heystek, A. and Pauw, A. 2014.
 Does competition for pollinators contribute to structuring Erica communities?
 Journal of Vegetation Science 25: 648-656.

-Heystek, A., Geerts, S., Barnard, P. & Pauw, A. 2014.
+Heystek, A., Geerts, S., Barnard, P. and Pauw, A. 2014.
 Pink flower preference in sunbirds does not translate into plant fitness differences in a polymorphic Erica species.
 Evolutionary Ecology 28: 457-470.